WhirligigGirl/Alternis-Kerbol-Rekerjiggered/README.md

 * Atmosphere: Colors have been modified to simulate the lighting from the warmer sun.
 * Sun: Shrunk to 7500 km and gravity increased so that the planets move at the right velocity.
 * General: Most orbits have at least some inclination and eccentricity now, as opposed to being perfect circles like the Kerbin system.

-**To-Do list for the Future**

-* Add trees to Laythe
-* Biomes for altered celestial bodies.
-(Basic versions already implemented)
-* change sun's surface color.
-* Make Bop a moon of Kerbin as an optional version.

 **Known Problems**